AGLDWG/phs/README.md

 One of the aims of the PHS is to document and define the data elements that must be recorded to create a usable plant health surveillance observation.

-Another function of the PHS is to enable the plant health surveillance to define the data quality standards for graph databases such as the **Plant Health Surveillance Data Store**, which aggregates plant health surveillance observations from various sources and allows them to be analysed and reported upon.
+Another function of the PHS is to enable the plant health surveillance to define the data quality standards for databases such as the **Plant Health Surveillance Data Store**, which aggregates plant health surveillance observations from various sources and allows them to be analysed and reported upon.

 ## Participation
 This is a public repository which permits almost any use, subject to providing credit and license notice. (see License section next).